 b) Share & win

 Tip: describe in your giveaway that "there is a chance to win".
 This implies that someone actually wins if he or she decides to join the giveaway to win a prize.
 You can also send a personal message to your most loyal followers and ask them if they want to share the post.
 Make sure you do this only a couple of times a year.
 Are you doing this too often?
-Then followers can become "fatigued" and your relationship with this follower will then turn into a disillusion.
+Then followers can become "sick of it" and your relationship with this follower will then turn into a disillusion.
 You must prevent this at all times.

 c) Personal messages

 We’ve mentioned it briefly.
 Sending personal messages.
 This is certainly effective, but this only works if the follower sees your relationship as 'real'.
 Of course, this is no different than the non-digital life, but nobody wants to feel used online either.
-If you’d like fans to help you, invest an hour every week to send a message to your 20 most loyal followers (for example, Whatsapp).
+If you’d like fans to help you, invest an hour every week to send a message to your 20 most loyal followers (for example, WhatsApp).
 In these messages, don’t talk about your company, but just ask how they are doing.
 Make sure you really mean it.
 Don’t just send them messages for business success.
-Maybe you could help them with something, or they might be able to help you.
+Maybe you could help them with something or they might be able to help you.

 d) Loyal fan offers

 Everyone likes to be appreciated.
 So, what you can do is post an offer online that only applies to your friends (so don't post it publicly but make sure it’s only visible to your friends).
-Make sure you clearly state this so that your friends know that you are doing this especially for them.
+Make sure you clearly mention this so that your friends know that you are doing this exclusively for them.
 Also make sure to mention it in the text or call the offer "loyal friends deal".
 Make sure that it is truly a better deal than the one you do publicly the day after, with a limited expiration date, otherwise the positive effect will disappear and the thing you want to do is to create absolute awareness.

 The silent follower